smackcrane/friction/README.md

-# Friction
+# Feed Eater

-A Firefox extension to eliminate some of the frictionless features of modern web apps, which put them in danger of becoming thoughless and addictive.

-No content is blocked.
-Rather, the principle is to change how content is delivered, by blocking features such as algorithmic feeds, algorithmic recommendations, and AI overviews.
+A Firefox extension to remove algorithmic feeds from websites, as well as some other bothersome features.